-- Effective as of December 6, 2017, our Advisor agreed to advance all of our organization and offering costs related to the Follow-On Offering through December 31, 2018.
-In January 2019, we began reimbursing our Advisor for all such advanced expenses as well as any organization and offering costs incurred by our Advisor related to our Initial Offering, and will continue to reimburse the Advisor ratably through December 31, 2023, to the extent cumulative organization and offering costs do not exceed an amount equal to 2.5% of gross offering proceeds from our public offerings.
-Following December 31, 2023, we will reimburse our Advisor for any organization and offering costs that it incurs on our behalf as and when incurred, to the extent that aggregate reimbursements to our Advisor for cumulative organization and offering costs do not exceed an amount equal to 2.5% of the gross offering proceeds from our public offerings.
+- Effective as of December 6, 2017, our Advisor agreed to advance all of our organization and offering costs related to the Second Offering through December 31, 2018.
+In January 2019, we began reimbursing our Advisor for all such advanced expenses, and will continue to reimburse the Advisor ratably through December 31, 2023, to the extent cumulative organization and offering costs do not exceed an amount equal to 2.5% of gross offering proceeds from our public offerings.
+Commencing in January 2019, we reimburse our Advisor for any organization and offering costs that it incurs on our behalf as and when incurred, to the extent that aggregate reimbursements to our Advisor for cumulative organization and offering costs do not exceed an amount equal to 2.5% of the gross offering proceeds from our public offerings.
 The total reimbursement related to organization and offering costs, selling commissions, dealer manager fees and the distribution and stockholder servicing fees related to a particular public offering may not exceed 15.0% of gross proceeds from the offering.
-During the year ended December 31, 2019, we reimbursed the Advisor \$5.7 million in organization and offering costs. - Our Advisor also receives asset management fees of 0.0625% per month of the cost of our real estate investments at the end of each month; provided that, with respect to real estate investments included in the most recent determination of our NAV per share, the asset management fees will be equal to 0.0625% per month of the most recently determined value of such real estate investments at the end of each month.
+During the year ended December 31, 2021, we reimbursed the Advisor \$6.7 million in organization and offering costs. - Our Advisor also receives asset management fees of 0.0625% per month of the cost of our real estate investments at the end of each month; provided that, with respect to real estate investments included in the most recent determination of our NAV per share, the asset management fees will be equal to 0.0625% per month of the most recently determined value of such real estate investments at the end of each month.
 The asset management fee cannot exceed an amount equal to 1/12th of 1.25% of our NAV at the end of each applicable month.
 Additionally, the asset management fee can be paid, at our Advisor's election, in cash, Class I shares or Class I OP Units in the Operating Partnership.
-Our Advisor earned \$8.0 million in asset management fees during the year ended December 31, 2019.

-• We will reimburse our Advisor for all expenses paid or incurred by our Advisor in connection with the services provided to us, subject to the limitation that we will not reimburse our Advisor for any amount by which our operating expenses (including the asset management fee and the performance participation allocation) at the end of the four preceding fiscal quarters exceeds the greater of: (A) 2.0% of our average invested assets, or (B) 25.0% of our net income determined without reduction for any additions to reserves for depreciation, bad debts or other similar non-cash reserves and excluding any gain from the sale of our assets for that period (the "2%/25% Limitation").
-In 2019, these limits were not exceeded.
-In 2019, our Advisor incurred \$2.8 million in expenses, such as general and administrative expenses, on our behalf, which were reimbursed by us.
+Our Advisor earned \$16.4 million in asset management fees during the year ended December 31, 2021. - We will reimburse our Advisor for all expenses paid or incurred by our Advisor in connection with the services provided to us, subject to the limitation that we will not reimburse our Advisor for any amount by which our operating expenses (including the asset management fee and the performance participation allocation) at the end of the four preceding fiscal quarters exceeds the greater of: (A) 2.0% of our average invested assets, or (B) 25.0% of our net income determined without reduction for any additions to reserves for depreciation, bad debts or other similar non-cash reserves and excluding any gain from the sale of our assets for that period (the "2%/25% Limitation").
+In 2021, these limits were not exceeded.
+In 2021, our Advisor incurred \$4.0 million in expenses, such as general and administrative expenses, on our behalf, which were reimbursed by us.
 See "Hines - Property Management and Leasing Agreements" below for additional information concerning expense reimbursements to Hines.